Last Updated on

 Pest is busy, Buda not so much, everyone is more relaxed and laid back.
 Buda is quieter, Pest’s downtown areas get loud at night.
 Pest lies on flat land, has more buildings, therefore, there are less greens, while Buda lies on the Budai mountains.

 Due to the larger number of people, there are more crimes in Pest than in Buda.

 In 2018, the Hungarian Parliament passed a law which prohibits living in public spaces.
 They try to improve the homeless situation with social help and by building more homeless shelters.

 Since then, Budapest’s image has improved greatly, there are less homeless in the underground tunnels, parks, and other places.

 According to police data, approximately 80-90 pocket thieves are “working” on public transportations and other busy places in Budapest.

-In the past 5 years, the Budapest police has been all over pocket thieves, and arrested many of them.
+In the past 5 years, the Budapest police has been all over pocket thieves and arrested many of them.
 Half of them were of foreign nationality.
-The constant attention made its effect, the number of thieving incident has dropped to a third of it in the past 5 years.
+The constant attention produced the desired results, the number of thieving incidents has dropped to a third of it in the past 5 years.
 Foreign thieves moved to more profitable European cities.